marcoM32/cliFuel/README.md

 --build-arg ARG_ACCOUNT_GMAIL_USER=<your user> \
 --build-arg ARG_ACCOUNT_GMAIL_PASSWORD=<your password> --progress=plain .
 ```

+By default during docker build is cloned "master" branch to override this behavior
+add ARG_GIT_BRANCH=<dev> argument to the build command

 ### To run the Docker container using your preference

 ```